uchicago-mobi/MPCS51030-2019-Spring-Forum/README.md

 - [In My Feelings Challenge](https://github.com/uchicago-mobi/inmyfeelingschallenge): A feelings journal app whose master branch does not persist the entries.
 The branches user-defaults, file-manager, and core-data demonstrate how to persist data in each of those ways.

+## Session 8:

+- [Bird Feeder](https://github.com/uchicago-mobi/birdfeeder): An app where you can put out birdseed and receive notifications when birds arrive.